 Unfriend everyone who/m:

-- you have not interacted with in more than 2 years.
+- you have not interacted with for more than 2 years.

 - you can’t remember how you know them.